design-tokens/community-group/technical-reports/format/terminology.md

 # Terminology

-These definitions are focused on the technical aspects of the specification, aimed at implementers such as design tools vendors.
+These definitions are focused on the technical aspects of the specification, aimed at implementers such as [=design tool=] vendors.
 Definitions for designers and developers are available at [designtokens.org](https://www.designtokens.org/glossary/).

 ## (Design) Token